mmmmmagina/relay/JSONRPC.md

   - `tokenB` - Token to buy.
   - `amountS` - Maximum amount of tokenS to sell.
   - `amountB` - Minimum amount of tokenB to buy if all amountS sold.
-  - `expiration` - Indicating when this order will expire.
+  - `timestamp` - Indicating when this order is created.
+  - `ttl` - How long, in seconds, will this order live.
-  - `rand` - A random number to make this order's hash unique.
+  - `salt` - A random number to make this order's hash unique.
   - `lrcFee` - Max amount of LRC to pay for miner.
 The real amount to pay is proportional to fill amount.
   - `buyNoMoreThanAmountB` - If true, this order does not accept buying more than `amountB`.
   - `savingSharePercentage` - The percentage of savings paid to miner.